 Where do you get your inspiration?:

 I like to believe my work reflects inspiration from epic fantasy styles, practical medieval attire, words that inspire imagination, and long adventures through magical novels.

 What do you hope to achieve with your artwork?:

 My hope is that my artwork might bring life to game narratives, and awareness to the Tabletop community.
 I dream of one day growing my creative business into my own gallery and studio.

-Druid Is How I Roll, Dugeons & Dragons fan art by Artableink
+Bard is How I Roll, Dungeon & Dragons fan art by ArtableInk